prateekmedia/pi-hooks/packages/mom/docs/dm-authorization.md

 ## Security Model

 - DMs are **disabled by default**
-- To enable DMs, you must explicitly allow specific users
+- To enable DMs for everyone (private servers): set `allowDMs: true`
+- To restrict to specific users: set `allowDMs: true` with `dmAllowlist`
 - Unauthorized DMs are **silently ignored** (no response)
 - Message logging still occurs for unauthorized DMs